causztic/nextjs-blog/posts/using-loops-in-rspec-tests.md

 end
 ```

-This seemed to work well, but they realised that there's a `subject` call earlier that could be used.
-The test case is then edited to be:
+This seemed to work well, but they realised that there's a `subject` call earlier that could be used:

 ```ruby
 it { expect { subject }.to eq(resource) }
 ```

-This newly updated test fails for all object types, except for "pear" - which is a curious result!
+The updated test fails for all object types, except for "pear" - which is unexpected.

 In order to figure out what is actually going on, we need to look at how RSpec interprets test files.
 There are two scopes in RSpec (at least with 3.11), namely: